PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/2-Point in Time Recovery/README.md

     Invoke-DbaQuery -SqlInstance $SqlInstance -Database master -Query $Query -Verbose
     ```

-    Once the command completes, you should see output similar to this:
+    You should see output similar to this:

     ```
     VERBOSE: RESTORE DATABASE successfully processed 0 pages in 0.350 seconds (0.000 MB/sec).
     ```